DimanaVyatrova/personal-finance-management-app/frontend/README.md

 illustrates only the **functionalities** (UX design) of the app not its **visual design** (UI design).

 ## Implementation :factory:
- The project is divided in two folders - frontend and backend.
+ The project is divided into two folders - frontend and backend.
 The backend is implemented using Java and Spring Boot.
 For the frontend we have used Angular.

 ### Backend :abacus: